georust/rinex/rinex-cli/doc/preprocessing.md

 Use Mask filters to focus on data you are interested in, or get rid of entire data subsets.

-As mask filter is one operand and a mask to apply to a particular kind of data.
+A mask filter is one operand and one data subset to match.

-### Mask Operands
+### Operands

-List of supported Mask Operands:
+List of supported Operands:

 * Lower Than (<)
 * Lower Than or Equals (<=)